Council Approved Dropped Kerb Contractors

 • The proposed access to your property must be more than 10m away from a road junction; 15m away from busy junctions or on major roads.

-• It must be at least 1.5 m away from street lights and various other street furniture.
+• It must be at least 1.5 m away from street lights and other street furniture.

 • It must meet visibility guidelines; this depends on the type of road.